 Cribb, who diagnosed with breast cancer in December 2017, underwent radiation therapy and two surgeries to combat the disease.

-Leading her care was a multidisciplinary team of veteran specialists including breast surgeon Dr. Craig Brackett and oncologist Dr. Catie Swift.
+Leading her care was a multidisciplinary team of veteran specialists including breast surgeon Dr. Craig Brackett and oncologist Dr. Catie Burbage.
 Radiation therapy was provided by the team at MUSC Health Tidelands Health Radiation Therapy Center.

 “My doctors were the very best.
 They let me know they had me in their hands,” Cribb said.
 “They are the most nurturing and caring group of professionals I’ve ever met.
 They demanded my attention and that I trust them, and I did right away.”